dheus/mentor-contact_form/README.md

 Built with:

 - HTML
-- JS
+- CSS

 ## Setup and usage
 - Clone the repository or download the project files from GitHub.
-- Run the JavaScript files using Node.js or use the Live Server extension in Visual Studio Code to view the project in the browser.
+- Open the index.html file in your web browser to view the project.

 ## Screenshot
 ![alt text](./design/desktop-preview.jpg)